ABOUT THE ORGANIZATION

 Our board members, administrators, directing staff,

-and volunteers are compassionate dedicated professionals, community members, and students representing the theater arts, human services, beverage, education, finance,
+and volunteers are compassionate dedicated professionals, community members, and students representing the theater arts, human services,

-realty, pharmaceutical, and
+pharmaceutical, and

 legal industries.